OpenTermsArchive/contrib-versions/AmazonDevice/Terms of Service.md

 **f.
 Disclaimer of Warranties and Limitation of Liability.
 Without limiting the Disclaimer of Warranties and Limitation of Liability terms in the Amazon.com Conditions of Use, (1) unless otherwise provided by Amazon, your Amazon Device may be subject to a limited warranty, and (2) unless otherwise required by applicable law, in no event will our or our licensors' aggregate liability for any claim arising from or relating to this Agreement or use of your Amazon Device with respect to any claim exceed the greater of fifty dollars ($50.00) and the amount you actually paid for your Amazon Device.**

 **g.
-Contact Information.** For help with your Amazon Device, the Services, Digital Content, Software or resolving other issues, please contact Customer Service at www.amazon.com/contact-us/ (or by email at devicetou-support@amazon.com).
+Contact Information.** For help with your Amazon Device, the Services, Digital Content, Software or resolving other issues, please contact Customer Service at www.amazon.com/contact-us/.